ExMechE/ExMechE.github.io/README.md

 ## Weekly Updates

+### Week 8
+Last week, I had I troubleshooted the errors I was getting when trying to implement a database.
+I resolved all the errors and tested storing instances of restaurant searches.
+I stored these by time initiated and they contain several attributes such as category and price.
+There are still several optimizations I want to do related to data management and I need to separate some of the database operations into separate files.

+This week, I plan to continue exploring more of the applications of google maps API in this project.
+I am planning to implement filters for distance and top x restaurants in the area, among others.
+Time permitting, I will test all this functionality and make modifications to the UI for these steps.

+As of now, there aren't any obvious impediments.
+As always, there could be unexpected things come up, such as issues with how data is stored or transitions between the screens.
+This is why I became more conservative in what I schedule to get done in a week.

+One thing I plan to do to make this process work better is to do a bit more planning prior to implementation.
+In the last couple weeks, I started coding right away and ended up with a messy file that will need to be organized soon.
+This became more difficult to debug.

 ### Week 7
 Last week, I planned to integrate location services into my application but I ran into some issues with heap memory when trying to integrate some basic data storage for testing purposes.
 Therefore, I had to pivot to implementing a database to store instances of user requests.
 I started implementing this via SQLite and moving a lot of the operations to background processes.
 I did not finish this as I am still troubleshooting this.